Skip to main content

 Can I change the default instructions on my prototype?

-But don't worry!
-You can add your own custom instructions to provide extra context.
+Make sure to include the information in the instructions for the task so you provide extra context to participants.
 These will be prominently displayed right above the general task instructions.

 Getting started